AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 FROM top_5_per_year
 WHERE row_num <= 5;
 ```
-Output of query formated in excel:
+Output of query formated in Excel:

 <img width="1166" alt="Screenshot 2025-01-02 at 9 08 28 AM" src="https://github.com/user-attachments/assets/63a37d90-424e-4f86-a37f-b3dd98db4d51" />